| | | | | | |

 Shape and Fill

-• Roll the dough into a log again, working from the short end, and making sure it's rolled very tightly.
+• Roll the dough into a log, working from the long end, and making sure it's rolled very tightly.
+Use the strip that was left without filling to seal the roll, pressing lightly to help it stick.

-• Cut the log into 10 equal pieces with unflavoured dental floss or a very sharp knife.
+• Cut the log into 8 equal pieces with plain dental floss or a very sharp knife.

-• Place the rolls into the prepared baking dish, leaving a small space between each to allow for expansion during proving.
+• Place the rolls into the prepared baking dish, trying to equally space them.
+They will expand significantly during the second proving period.

 Baking and Storing